Robust Localization of Partially Fake Speech: Metrics and Out-of-Domain Evaluation: Partially Fake Speech Localization

 \subsection{Fake Speech Localization Models}

 In this paper, we use two SSL-based fake speech localization systems to examine various aspects of evaluating and improving robustness in out-of-domain scenarios.
-Specifically, we utilize the Multi-solution Model (MRM)\footnote{\url{https://github.com/hieuthi/MultiResoModel-Simple}}, introduced alongside the PartialSpoof dataset \cite{zhang2022partialspoof}, and the Coarse-to-Fine Proposal Refinement Framework (CFPRF)\footnote{\url{https://github.com/ItzJuny/CFPRF}} \cite{wu2024coarse}.
+Specifically, we utilize the Multi-resolution Model (MRM)\footnote{\url{https://github.com/hieuthi/MultiResoModel-Simple}}, introduced alongside the PartialSpoof dataset \cite{zhang2022partialspoof}, and the Coarse-to-Fine Proposal Refinement Framework (CFPRF)\footnote{\url{https://github.com/ItzJuny/CFPRF}} \cite{wu2024coarse}.
 MRM processes input at multiple temporal resolutions, ranging from 20 ms to 640 ms, using a hierarchical architecture that enables the model to learn temporal patterns at varying scales.
 CFPRF employs a two-stage architecture: a 20-ms Frame-level Detection Network (FDN) first identifies coarse candidate regions based on inconsistency cues between real and fake frames, followed by a Proposal Refinement Network (PRN) that fine-tunes boundary predictions.
 CFPRF has reported state-of-the-art results on in-domain localization tasks.
+These models were trained using the default setting of their respectable setups.